ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Note that the use of these resources follows what is defined in {{I-D.ietf-ace-key-groupcomm}} applies, and only additions or modifications to that specification are defined in this document.

 The Resource Type (rt=) Link Target Attribute value "core.ps.gm" is registered in {{core_rt}} (REQ10), and can be used to describe group-membership resources and its sub-resources at Broker, e.g., by using a link-format document {{RFC6690}}}.
-Applications can use this common resource type to discover links to group-membership resources for joining pub-sub groups.
+Applications can use this common resource type to discover links to group-membership resources for joining pub/sub groups.
-(ToDo: Check this discovery is feasible in core pub-sub)
+(ToDo: Check this discovery is feasible in core pub/sub)

-# Getting Authorisation to Join a pub-sub security group (A-B) {#authorisation}
+# Getting Authorisation to Join a pub/sub security group (A-B) {#authorisation}

 Figure {{message-flow}} provides a high level overview of the message flow for a node getting authorisation to join a group.
 This message flow is expanded in the subsequent sections.